-- A. Grants Review The School received financial assistance from federal and state agencies in the form of grants.
+A. Grants and Student Attendance Data Review

+The School received financial assistance from federal and state agencies in the form of grants.
 The expenditure of funds received under these programs generally requires compliance with terms and conditions specified in the grant agreements and is subject to audit by the grantor agencies.
 Any disallowed claims resulting from such audits could become a liability of the General Fund or other applicable funds.
-The effect of any such disallowed claims on the overall financial position of the School at June 30, 2014, if applicable, cannot be determined at this time. - B. Full-Time Equivalency Reviews The Ohio Department of Education reviews enrollment and full-time equivalency (FTE) calculations made by the School.
-These reviews are conducted to ensure the School is reporting accurate student enrollment data to the State, upon which state foundation funding is calculated.
-There has been a review for the 2013-2014 school year; however, the conclusion of this review did not have a material effect on the financial statements.
+However, the effect of any such disallowed claims on the overall financial position of the School at June 30, 2014, if applicable, cannot be determined at this time.
+However, in the opinion of the School, any such disallowed claims will not have a material adverse effect on the financial position of the School at fiscal year-end.